vmware-archive/repository-editor-for-tuf/README.md

 All of the metadata is stored in git and the git repository is meant to be shareable publicly.
 This means private keys must be stored elsewhere.

+tufrepo can currently read private key secrets from two places
-Currently tufrepo stores private keys in named "keyrings" in .tufctl configuration file in the repo directory (the file is not committed to git).
+ * privkeys.json in the repo directory (this does not get committed to git).
-This is a preliminary solution and likely to change in the future.
+   Encrypted keys are not yet supported.
+ * environment variables.
+This is useful when running tufrepo on CI and reading the secrets from the CI secrets storage

-The tool will automatically use the available keys to sign when signing is needed.
+The tool will automatically use the available keys to sign whenever signing is needed.

+tufrepo writes new keys (created during `edit <role> add-key`) to privkeys.json.

+This key management solution is preliminary and likely to change in the future.

 ## Testing in virtualenv